Skip to Content Accessibility Information

 Student Loan Servicer Complaints - Student Loan Ombudsman - Financial Regulation

-Concerned consumerThe Student Loan Ombudsman (“Ombudsman”), appointed by the Commissioner of Financial Regulation (“Commissioner”), serves as a liaison between student loan borrowers and federal or private student loan servicers.
-The Ombudsman receives and reviews complaints about student loan servicer issues from student loan borrowers and attempts to resolve the complaints.
+Concerned consumerThe Student Loan Ombudsman (“Ombudsman”), selected by the Commissioner of Financial Regulation (“Commissioner”), serves as a connection between student loan borrowers and federal or private student loan servicers.
+The Ombudsman gets complaints from student loan borrowers and attempts to resolve those complaints.

-Student loan servicer issues can include the following: failure to communicate with a borrower, errors in crediting principal and interest payments, misapplied payments, inaccurate interest rate calculations, billing errors related to servicer changes, loan consolidations, and/or inappropriate collection activity or tactics.
+Student loan servicer issues can include: failure to communicate with a borrower, errors in crediting principal and interest payments, misapplied payments, inaccurate interest rate calculations, billing errors related to servicer changes, loan consolidations, and/or inappropriate collection activity or tactics.

 What steps should I take if I’m having a problem with my student loan servicer?

 1. First, try to resolve your dispute by directly contacting your student loan servicer.
 If appropriate, you can request that your case be escalated to a supervisor or manager.
-If you do not know which student loan servicer is servicing your loan, you should be able to retrieve this information from the National Student Loan Data System.
+If you do not know which student loan servicer is servicing your loan, you should be able to get this information from the studentaid.gov.

-4. If the student loan servicer’s ombudsman does not respond in a timely manner, or if the student loan servicer does not have an ombudsman and you have a federal student loan, you can contact the U.S. Department of Education's Federal Student Aid (FSA) Ombudsman Group to determine if they can provide you with assistance.
+3. If the student loan servicer’s headquarters or ombudsman does not respond in a timely manner, and you have a federal student loan, you can contact the U.S. Department of Education's Federal Student Aid (FSA) Ombudsman Group to determine if they can help.

 U.S. Department of Education